-Animal studies have shown no impact on female fertility in rats when azelastine was used by mouth (orally) at levels up to 150 times the maximum recommended human daily intranasal dose in adults.
+Studies have not been done in humans to see if azelastine can make it harder to get pregnant.
+Animal studies have shown no impact on female fertility in rats when azelastine was used by mouth (orally) at levels up to 150 times the maximum recommended human daily intranasal (by nose) dose in adults.

 Does taking azelastine increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
+Miscarriage can occur in any pregnancy for many different reasons.
 Studies have not been done to see if azelastine increases the chance of miscarriage.

-Does taking azelastine in the first trimester increase the chance of birth defects?
+Does taking azelastine increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Studies have not been done to see if azelastine could increase the chance of having a pregnancy with a birth defect.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Studies have not been done in humans to see if azelastine could increase the chance of having a pregnancy with a birth defect.

-Animal studies that used doses of azelastine that would be used in humans have not shown an increased risk for birth defects.
+Animal studies that used doses of azelastine that would be similar to doses used in humans have not shown an increased chance for birth defects.

-Does taking azelastine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking azelastine in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if azelastine causes long-term problems in behavior or learning problems.
+Studies have not been done to see if azelastine can cause behavior or learning issues for the child.

-If a man takes azelastine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes azelastine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?